 Zelda is a playable character in Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
-The Super Smash Bros. series Zelda amiibo was released on December 14, 2014 as part of Wave 4.
-The Legend of Zelda series Zelda amiibo also work as Figure Players.
+The Super Smash Bros. series Zelda amiibo was released on December 14, 2014.
+Zelda is considered mid-to-high tier in Super Smash Bros.
+4 and high-tier in Super Smash Bros.
+Ultimate.

 Super Smash Bros.
 4

 Super Smash Bros.
 Ultimate

 Zelda has been significantly buffed for her appearance in Super Smash Bros.
 Ultimate, and now ranks among the strongest fighters in the game.
 Zelda’s biggest strengths are her off-stage game and multi-hit attacks.
 Her aerials are incredibly powerful, allowing her to gimp opponents with a forward, back, or down air off-stage; she can also juggle enemies with repeated up airs.
 Her jab, forward smash, and up smash all strike multiple times, which makes them extremely effective damage-racking moves.
 Ultimate’s AI drops its guard after shielding the first hit of a multi-hit move, which means Zelda can consistently damage defensive opponents.

 However, Zelda does retain most of her flaws from Smash 4.
 She’s still rather light, and having a relatively large hitbox means she is likely going to be KOed easily.
 A few of her strongest finishers also suffer from slight lag issues, which leaves Zelda vulnerable if she misses.
 Furthermore, Zelda’s AI is reckless with its special moves and often uses them incorrectly; as a result, an optimal Zelda amiibo does not use her special moves very often (if at all).